cardano-indonesia/.github/profile/README.md

 ![Eastern Town Hall Banner](https://github.com/cardano-indonesia/.github/blob/main/assets/easternTownHall.png)

-We are part of Eastern Hemisphere Town Hall, that represents Indonesia in the Eastern Hemisphere Cardano Communities.
-And actively contribute to the Project Catalyst (Cardano Governance)
+We are part of Eastern Hemisphere Town Hall.
+Eastern Town Hall is helping community members from a wide variety of countries and languages in the eastern timezones.
+And actively contribute to the Project Catalyst (Cardano Governance).

 ## Link